Last updated: March 14, 2022

 Nightcap supposedly has the highest rainfall in New South Wales, with high humidity levels, creating perfect conditions for the rainforest to thrive.

-There are two lookout points from where you can view this beautiful waterfall.
+There are two lookouts from where you can view this beautiful waterfall:

-The views from this lookout platform are amazing.
-Not only can you see the swimming hole at the bottom of the waterfall, you also get to enjoy panoramic views of the gorge and its rainforest.
+Not only can you see the swimming hole at the bottom of the waterfall, you also get to enjoy panoramic views of the gorge and the rainforest.

 This picnic area with BBQ facilities is also the starting point for the shorter walking track to the base of the waterfall.